Chadchan: Economy

 Chadchan is a commercial center for nearby villages.
 Economy of the town is mostly service and agriculture based.
 Chadchan has been a major trading center for most of the villagers around the town.
 A large number of people work in unorganized sector as daily wage earners.

 Transport

 Road

-The town is located 65 km from district headquarters Vijayapura (previously known as Bijapur) and 35 km from Indi.
+The town is located 65 km from district headquarters Bijapur and 35 km from Indi.
 Solapur, another major city in neighboring Maharashtra, is also located 65 km away from the town.
 The mode of transport is state-run buses running between cities.
 Chadchan has a bus station connecting it to major cities in North Karnataka and Maharashtra.
 Solapur is a major city that has connectivity to most cities in India.